nlohmann/json/doc/mkdocs/docs/features/assertions.md

 Function [`operator[]`](../api/basic_json/operator%5B%5D.md) implements unchecked access for objects.
-Whereas a missing key is added in case of non-const objects, accessing a const object with a missing key is undefined behavior (think of a dereferenced null pointer) and yields an runtime assertion.
+Whereas a missing key is added in case of non-const objects, accessing a const object with a missing key is undefined behavior (think of a dereferenced null pointer) and yields a runtime assertion.

 If you are not sure whether an element in an object exists, use checked access with the [`at` function](../api/basic_json/at.md) or call the [`contains` function](../api/basic_json/contains.md) before.